This is an agenda I used recently in a 2-day workshop on a future architecture with lots of existing system and Code legacy („brownfield project“):

 - top 5 use cases that drive the architecture

-- Create model(s) of the architecture to share understanding
+- Create different models (Yes, many) of the architecture to share understanding

 - What is slowing us down?